+4. Database Setup

-- 4. Database Setup - PostgreSQL: - A PostgreSQL JDBC driver is configured as part of the default DSpace build.
-You no longer need to copy any PostgreSQL jars to get PostgreSQL installed. - Create a dspace } database, owned by the {{dspace PostgreSQL user (you are still logged in at 'root'):
+- Also see notes above - PostgreSQL: - A PostgreSQL JDBC driver is configured as part of the default DSpace build.
+You no longer need to copy any PostgreSQL jars to get PostgreSQL installed. - Create a dispace database user.
+This is entirely separate from the dispace operating-system user created above.

+'''

-createuser -U postgres -d -A -P dspace createdb -U dspace -E UNICODE dspace
+createuser -U postgres -d -A -P dspace

+'''